MicrosoftDocs/azure-docs/articles/virtual-machines/windows/troubleshoot-recovery-disks.md

 ## Recovery process overview
 The troubleshooting process is as follows:

-1. Delete the VM encountering issues, keeping the virtual hard disks.
+1. Stop the affected VM.
-2. Attach and mount the virtual hard disk to another Windows VM for troubleshooting purposes.
+2. Create a snapshot from the OS Disk of the VM.
-3. Connect to the troubleshooting VM.
-Edit files or run any tools to fix issues on the original virtual hard disk.
+3. Create a disk from the OS disk snapshot.
-4. Unmount and detach the virtual hard disk from the troubleshooting VM.
+4. Attach the disk as a data disk to a troubleshoot VM.
-5. Create a VM using the original virtual hard disk.
+5. Connect to the troubleshooting VM.
+Edit files or run any tools to fix issues on the copied OS disk.

-For the VM that uses managed disk, see [Troubleshoot a Managed Disk VM by attaching a new OS disk](#troubleshoot-a-managed-disk-vm-by-attaching-a-new-os-disk).
+6. Change the OS disk for the affected VM.

 Make sure that you have [the latest Azure PowerShell](/powershell/azure/overview) installed and logged in to your subscription: